SAJAZIR- icatibant injection

 Figure B

 Step 3.
-Twist the lid of the needle cap to break the seal (the needle should remain inside the protective needle cap until ready to use).
+Twist the needle cap lid to break the seal (the needle should remain inside the protective needle cap until ready to use).
 See Figure C.

 Image